niknaaks/niknaaks/README.md

 - 🌱 I’m always learning and exploring new technologies, especially in the field of data science.
 - 💬 Ask me about Python, machine learning, and data visualisation.
 - 📫 How to reach me: [Email](mailto:nakisha.richards@hotmail.co.uk)
-- ⚡ Fun fact: I playing Genshin Impact and digital drawing
+  - ⚡ Fun fact: My favourite video games are Genshin Impact and Final Fantasy
+  -
   ## Skills

 - **Programming Languages:** Python, JavaScript